-- The population increase between 1800 and 1930 can provide a first, very crude estimate of the population-DPS relation in the Scheldt basin.
+The population increase between 1800 and 1930 can provide a first very crude estimate of the population-DPS relation in the Scheldt basin.
 In 1800 the population in Belgium was around 3 million.
 Later, in 1930, this number had more than doubled to 7 million (Vanhaute, 2003).
-A linear relation between both suggests that the DPS is 8% for the pre-anthropogenic pristine environment, corresponding with a PO4-concentration 19-41 μg PO4-PL-1, i.e. close to what researchers have indicated for pristine lakes.
+A linear relation between both suggests that the DPS is 8% for the pristine pre-anthropogenic environment, corresponding with a PO4 concentration of 19-41 $\mu$ gPO4-PL-1, i.e. close to what researchers have indicated for pristine lakes.
 Such predictions need to be corroborated with older sediment observations and other archaeological information.

-The Scheldt river is logically more aerated than smaller lowland rivers where summer anoxia is naturally more present, i.e. the - pristine PO4-P values will be higher.
+The Scheldt River is logically more aerated than smaller lowland rivers where summer anoxia is naturally more present; i.e. the pristine PO4-P values will be higher.